NOTE: This post was updated on Thursday, Jan. 25, 2018, for the 2018 tax season.

 In keeping with that goal, there is an income limit for Free File uses.
 It's usually bumped up a bit each year to account for inflation.

-For this 2017 tax filing season, you can use Free File if your adjusted gross income (AGI) last year was $64,000 or less.
-That's $2,000 more than last year's threshold.
+For this filing season, you can use Free File if your adjusted gross income (AGI) for the 2017 tax year was $66,000 or less.
+That's $2,000 more than the prior tax year's threshold.

 And if you do exceed that income limit, this is where Fillable Forms (tip #2) comes into play.